JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 Additionally a corrected (*error corrected*) version of the calibration routine is given for legacy i8254 PIT and the ACPI PMTimer.

-The *error corrected* calibration results are compared against results taken with *error correction* disabled, to make proof, that **error correction** is an **essential requirement** on effectively  existing hardware.
+The *error-corrected* calibration results are compared against results taken with *non-error-correction*, to make proof, that **error correction** is an **essential requirement** on effectively  existing hardware.

-This article discusses three different fundamental flaws in the the calibration process of the TSC Time Stamp Counter on all x86 UEFI platforms that prevents UEFI from using the TSC as a time base.

 Additionally a corrected version of the calibration routine is introduced for legacy i8254 PIT and the ACPI PMTimer, with erroro correction added.

-The error corrected calibration results are compared against results taken with error correction disabled, to make proof, that error correction is an essential requirement.

 ## Introduction